Skip to main content

 • music

-• “Not only do they have some of the best music of any rhythm game, but to top it off amazing performance, unlimited framerate, sound buffer customization, ASIO support (I wonder how they did that, amazing), customizable HID polling up to 8kHz, NVIDIA Reflex in a damn rhythm game, they really thought of everything to make this not only the best rhythm game, but probably also the best platform for a rhythm game!”
+• “Not only do they have some of the best music of any rhythm game, but to top it off amazing performance, unlimited framerate, sound buffer customization, ASIO support, customizable HID polling up to 8kHz, NVIDIA Reflex in a rhythm game - they really thought of everything to make this not only the best rhythm game, but probably also the best platform for a rhythm game!”

 • “Kalpa: Cosmic Symphony has one of the best soundtracks I've heard in a rhythm game—right up there with Musynx.”